You are here

 - Some materials are restricted to in-library use only.

-- Photocopies are yours to keep; they are 10 cents per page if no email is provided.
+- Photocopies are yours to keep.
 If an email is provided, we may send you an electronic copy.

 - Loan periods must be observed by the patron.
-A nonrefundable $20 service charge will be added to items more than 14 days overdue.
+Cost of the item may be billed for items more than 14 days overdue.
 Standard overdue fines also will apply.
-Abuse of ILL policies will result in the suspension of ILL borrowing privileges.
+Abuse of ILL policies can result in the suspension of ILL borrowing privileges.

 Can I renew my Interlibrary Loan items?

-Yes, if it does not have a "No Renewal" sticker on the item.
-ILL items may only be renewed once for three (3) weeks.
+Yes, unless it has a "No Renewal" sticker on the item.
+ILL items are eligible for up to two renewals pending lending library approval.
 Call or visit the Reference Desk 630-584-0076, ext.
 1 to renew your ILL items.

 Where do I pickup my Interlibrary Loan item(s)?